-(1) Includes 132,480 shares of common stock that can be acquired upon the exercise of outstanding 5-year warrants.
-Farallon Capital Management, L.L.C. may be deemed to beneficially own shares of our common

-- stock, including shares of common stock issuable upon the exercise of outstanding 5-year warrants, held of record by certain investment funds affiliated with Farallon Capital Management, L.L.C. - (2) Information as of January 17, 2006 includes 152,797 shares of common stock that can be acquired upon the exercise of outstanding 5-year warrants.
+- (1) Includes 132,480 shares of common stock that can be acquired upon the exercise of outstanding 5-year warrants.
+Farallon Capital Management, L.L.C. may be deemed to beneficially own shares of our common stock, including shares of common stock issuable upon the exercise of outstanding 5-year warrants, held of record by certain investment funds affiliated with Farallon Capital Management, L.L.C. - (2) Information as of January 17, 2006 includes 152,797 shares of common stock that can be acquired upon the exercise of outstanding 5-year warrants.
 JMP Group LLC may be deemed to beneficially own shares of our common stock, including shares of common stock issuable upon the exercise of outstanding 5-year warrants, held of record by certain investment funds for which its wholly-owned subsidiary, JMP Asset Management LLC, acts as either general partner or investment adviser.
 JMP Group LLC and JMP Asset Management LLC each disclaim beneficial ownership of all shares held of record by the funds to the extent attributable to partnership or equity interests therein held by persons other than JMP Group LLC, JMP Asset Management LLC, or their affiliates.
-Joseph A. Jolson serves as Chief Executive Officer of JMP Group LLC. - (3) Information about the beneficial ownership of our principal stockholders is derived from filings made by them with the SEC. - (4) Includes 88,323 shares of common stock that can be acquired upon the exercise of outstanding 5-year warrants.
-D.B.
-Zwirn Special Opportunities Fund, L.P. manages Cornell Place, LLC.
-D.B.
-Zwirn & Co., L.P. is the manager of D.B.
-Zwirn Special Opportunities Fund, L.P.
-Daniel B. Zwirn controls Zwirn Holdings, LLC, which in turn is the managing member of and thereby controls DBZ GP, LLC, which in turn is the general partner of and thereby controls D.B.
-Zwirn & Co., L.P. - (5) Includes 337,200 shares of our common stock and 52,994 shares of our common stock issuable upon the exercise of outstanding 5-year warrants held by the 1996 Jolson Trust.
-Joseph A. Jolson serves as the trustee of the Jolson 1996 Trust and, as a result, may be deemed to beneficially own such shares of common stock, including such 5-year warrants to purchase shares of common stock.
-This does not include 54,996 shares of our common stock and 9,008 shares of our common stock issuable upon the exercise of 5-year warrants held by the Jolson Family Foundation.
-Mr. Jolson may be deemed to beneficially own the shares of common stock, including the 5-year warrants to purchase common stock held of record by the Jolson Family Foundation, for which he serves as the President.
-Mr. Jolson disclaims beneficial ownership of all such shares held by the Jolson Family Foundation.

-Shares of Common Stock Beneficially Owned
+Joseph A. Jolson serves as Chief Executive Officer of JMP Group LLC.

-Name and Address Number of Shares Percentage of Class
+Name and Address of Sh: Directors and Executive Officers rcentage iares of f Class

-Directors and Executive Officers

-Manuel A. Henriquez (1) 543,572 5.3%
+Manuel A. Henriquez (1)),581 4.9%

-H. Scott Harvey (2) 23,933
+H. Scott Harvey (2) 26, 5,233

-David M. Lund 2,053
+David M. Lund 3,053

-Shane A. Stettenbenz 1,100
+Shane A. Stettenbenz 1,466

 Robert P. Badavas

-Joseph W. Chow (3) 5,647
+Joseph W. Chow (3) 7,310

-Allyn C. Woodward, Jr. 4,000
+Allyn C. Woodward, Jr. 7,485

-All directors and executive officers as a group (7 persons) (4) 580,305 5.7%
+All directors and executive officers as a group (7 persons) 4) 716.
+5,128 5.2%

-Less than 1%.

-- Includes 75,075 shares of common stock that can be acquired upon the exercise of outstanding 5-year warrants and 125,000 shares of common stock that can be acquired upon the exercise of outstanding options.
+- Less than 1%. - (1) Includes 75,075 shares of common stock that can be acquired upon the exercise of outstanding 5-year warrants and 125,000 shares of common stock that can be acquired upon the exercise of outstanding options.
 Includes shares of our common stock and 5-year warrants held by certain trusts controlled by Mr. Henriquez. - (2) Includes 4,279 shares of common stock that can be acquired upon the exercise of outstanding 5-year warrants and 12,821 shares of common stock that can be acquired upon the exercise of outstanding options. - (3) Includes 794 shares of common stock that can be acquired upon the exercise of outstanding 5-year warrants. - (4) Includes 80,148 shares of common stock that can be acquired upon the exercise of outstanding 5-year warrants and 137,821 shares of common stock that can be acquired upon the exercise of outstanding options.

-The following table sets forth as of March 23, 2006, the dollar range of our securities owned by our directors and employees primarily responsible for the day-to-day management of our investment portfolio.
+The following table sets forth as of May 15, 2006, the dollar range of our securities owned by our directors and employees primarily responsible for the day-to-day management of our investment portfolio.

-Name Dollar Range of Equity Securities in the Company Aggregate Dollar Range of Equity Securities in all Registered Investment Companies Overseen By Director in Family of Investment Companies Independent Directors: Robert P. Badavas none none Joseph W. Chow \$50,001-\$100,000 \$50,001-\$100,000 Allyn C. Woodward, Jr. \$10,001-\$50,000 \$10,001-\$50,000 Interested Director/Portfolio Management Employee: Manuel A. Henriquez over \$100,000 over \$100,000 Portfolio Management Employees: Glen C. Howard over \$100,000 over \$100,000 H. Scott Harvey \$50,001-\$100,000 \$50,001-\$100,000 David M. Lund \$10,001-\$50,000 \$10,001-\$50,000
+Name Dollar Range of Equity Securities in the Company Aggregate Dollar Range of Equity Securities in all Registered Investment Companies Overseen By Director in Family of Investment Companies Independent Directors: Robert P. Badavas none none Joseph W. Chow \$50,001-\$100,000 \$50,001-\$100,000 Allyn C. Woodward, Jr. \$10,001-\$50,000 \$10,001-\$50,000 Interested Director/Portfolio Management Employee: Manuel A. Henriquez over \$100,000 over \$100,000 Portfolio Management Employees: H. Scott Harvey \$50,001-\$100,000 \$50,001-\$100,000 David M. Lund \$10,001-\$50,000 \$10,001-\$50,000